GFraser101/Sandbox-AWX/README.md

     <code>./Sandbox-AWX/awx-install.sh</code>

-This may take some time and at some point you should be prompted for your Docker Hub credentials.
+This may take some time and at some point you may be prompted for local sudo password.
+Check lab user guide for this.
+You will also be prompted for your Docker Hub credentials.

 ![image](https://user-images.githubusercontent.com/16183399/158135048-0482604c-9e43-4e99-9574-b332ce4688c5.png)